MynthAI/mynth-mongodb-queue/README.md

 // The 'id' of the message is returned, useful for logging.
 ```

-If you haven't already, you should call this to make sure indexes have been
+If you haven’t already, you should call this to make sure indexes have been
 added in MongoDB.
-Of course, if you've called this once (in some kind one-off
+Of course, if you’ve called this once (in some kind one-off
-script) you don't need to call it in your program.
+script) you don’t need to call it in your program.

 ```typescript
 await queue.createIndexes();